-- David Bowie's "Word on a Wing", which he wrote during his Creator Breakdown in the mid-'70s.
+- David Bowie's "Word on a Wing" from Station to Station, which he wrote during his Creator Breakdown in the mid-'70s.

-- Arguably Relient K's "Must Have Done Something Right" is supposed to be this.
+- Relient K's "Must Have Done Something Right" is supposed to be this.

 - Jamie Grace's "Hold Me" sounds more like a typical Silly Love Song (and could easily work as one with no lyrical revision whatsoever), but is intended to be about the singer's relationship to God and is often played on Christian stations.